CULTURES OF RACE AND RACISM - 2024/5

-- To provide an understanding of theorisations of ¿race¿, racism and ethnicity
+- To provide an understanding of theorisations of racism and ethnicity

-- To explore media responses, policy debates and popular discourse around 'race', racism and ethnicity
+- To critically explore media responses, policy debates and popular discourse around race, racism and ethnicity

-- To encourage students to consider the ways in which racism and ethnicity interact and intersect with other forms of social difference such as 'gender' and 'class'
+- To develop students' understandings of intersectionality by exploring the ways in which racism and ethnicity interact with other forms of social difference such as gender and social class

-- To explore current theoretical debates around multiculturalism and citizenship, segregation, mixed-race, 'post-race', decolonization and critical whiteness studies.
+- To encourage students to explore current theoretical debates around mixed-race, 'post-race', and critical whiteness studies

 C - Cognitive/analytical